tranhelen/tranhelen/_posts/2019-06-30-uncomfortablecomfort.md

 layout: post
 title: Comforting
 date: 2019-06-30
-excerpt: It's hard to sum up what you've learned when you travel to all seven continents and host hundreds of people in your home from all over the world.
-I found this quote in a book...
+excerpt: It's hard to summarize what you've learned after you travel to seven continents and host hundreds of travellers in your own home.
+I've been...
 ---

-It's hard to sum up what you've learned when you travel to all seven continents and host hundreds of people in your home from all over the world.
-I found this quote in a book I've read recently by Christopher Hitchens which succinctly describes my biggest lesson,
+It's hard to summarize what you've learned after you travel to seven continents and host hundreds of travellers in your own home.
+I've been asked, "what did you get out of all this?" and have had a hard time describing it until I read this from a book by by Christopher Hitchens which succinctly describes my biggest lesson,

 > In one way, travelling has narrowed my mind.
 What I have discovered is something very ordinary and unexciting, which is that humans are the same everywhere and that the degree of variation between members of our species is very slight.

-There's a comfort in this and I draw from it a special compassion built over years of observation.
+It's as accurate as can be: I find a comfort in the unexciting discovery.
+I draw from it a special compassion built over years of observation.
+We're all kind of the same.
+Like Hitchens, I believe it's banal.
+Unlike Hitchens, I think this is what makes us interesting.

+To figure out the interesting part, you _have_ to learn how to love them.